mcmcanulgithub/aweberMiniAssignment/README.md

 > mvn clean install

-takes the project’s Java source code, compiles it, tests it and converts it into an executable Java program: a .jar file in this case.
+takes the projectâ€™s Java source code, compiles it, tests it and converts it into an executable Java program: a .jar file in this case.
 This kind of command can be used from a CI/CD loop in a jenkins job or be used to execute the tests on the command line independent of the IDE used to build this, Eclipse.
 This command pulls down all the dependencies in the process so will need to be used when the project is imported the first time during local development such as if this framework were to be modified.

 There are more commands should the developer wish to run a subset of all the tests from the command line.
 See the following if interested - [commands](https://www.baeldung.com/junit-run-from-command-line)